Meet the Staff

 Mary has been with Kolbe Academy Home School since the program’s inception.
 She has contributed to the growth and development of the home school program over the years as home school manager (2002 – 2004), head of academic advising (2004-2007), registrar (1996-1999, 2005-2008) Assistant Executive Director (2017) and Executive Director (2008-2016, 2018-) of Kolbe Academy.

-Mary and her husband, Chuck, have been married for over 30 years.
-They have ten children, 6 boys and 4 girls, and so far, are the proud grandparents of 6 granddaughters and 4 grandsons.
+Mary and her late husband, Chuck, had been married for over 30 years.
+She has ten children, 6 boys and 4 girls, and so far, is the proud grandmother of 16.
 Mary has home schooled several of her children off and on over the last 20 years, three of whom have mild to moderate learning disabilities.
-All of her children have attended Kolbe Academy’s Day School during years that she was not home schooling, and her 8 oldest have graduated from Kolbe thus far.
+All of her children have attended Kolbe Academy’s Day School or online school during years that she was not home schooling, and her 9 oldest have graduated from Kolbe thus far.

 Mr. Steve Dilly